Karen Beasley Sea Turtle Center: History

 Karen Beasley's passion for sea turtles began in grade school when she witnessed a turtle laying eggs on the beach.
 She and her family routinely patrolled the beaches, erased turtle tracks to protect nests from predators, filled holes to aid nesting turtles, and monitored hatchlings.
 This eventually grew to include friends and other volunteers, becoming the Topsail Turtle Project in the mid-1980s.
 Its goal was to protect nesting sea turtles, their eggs, and hatchlings along the 26 mi of Topsail Island's coastline.

 Karen, a communications major at Wake Forest University, died from leukemia in 1991 at age 29.
 Before her death, she asked her mother, Jean, to use her life insurance funds to benefit sea turtles.
 Jean took up her daughter's mission and became the first executive director of both the Turtle Project and the rehabilitation center.

 In 1996, the group cared for an injured turtle named Lucky, revealing the need for a turtle rehabilitation facility in North Carolina.
 That year, the town of Topsail Beach leased a plot of land, and by June 1997, the project had built an outdoor rehab area.
 In October 1997, it opened a 900 sqft facility, the first permanent location for the center.

 In 1998, the Karen Beasley Sea Turtle Rescue and Rehabilitation Center, encompassing both the hospital and the nesting project, was incorporated as a nonprofit organization.
 Twelve years later, construction began on a 13000 sqft center in Surf City.
 This modern space, opened in 2013, significantly expanded capacity for turtle care, volunteer operations, and educational outreach.

-Jean Beasley stepped down as executive director in spring of 2021, but still remains as a board emerita.
+Jean Beasley stepped down as executive director in spring of 2021, remaining as a board emerita.
+She died in December 2025.
 Kathy Zagzebski has been the executive director since 2021.